lbrito1/blog/content/posts/2021-09-30-job_offers_pandemic.md

   end
 </code></pre></div>

-Now, when I'm not actively looking for another job, I tend not do look at Linkedin too much, so the Invitations tend to pile up.
-As already mentioned, accepted/rejected invites get "deleted" from Linkedin's data export (which doesn't seem like a great practice IMO, as they probably still have that data), so only invites that you haven't acted on either way are available in the CSV export.
+Now, when I'm not actively looking for another job, I tend not do look at LinkedIn too much, so the Invitations tend to pile up.
+As already mentioned, accepted/rejected invites get "deleted" from LinkedIn's data export (which doesn't seem like a great practice IMO, as they probably still have that data), so only invites that you haven't acted on either way are available in the CSV export.

 Just like with messages, we group the relevant invites ("Inbound", meaning someone is adding you as opposed to "Outbound" where you're adding someone) by date.
 I didn't bother filtering by terms because nearly everyone that adds me is a recruiter these days: